Videomancer

 Press the MOTION button to display the current values of Timecode (TC) and Beats Per Minute (BPM).

-Sync LFO mode is deterministic based on the value of Videomancer's timecode, whether that is internally generated, or externally provided via MIDI.
-All Sync LFO oscillators begin with a phase of zero at timecode value 00:00:00:00.
-If the Time properties of Sync LFOs are constant, then the exact same phase relationships are preserved on each playback.
+Modulation is deterministic based on Videomancer's timecode.
+For example, oscillators begin with a phase of zero at timecode value 00:00:00:00.
+If the Time properties of Modulation Operators don't change, then the exact same Modulation patterns are generated each time playback begins from zero.

 Internal Synchronization

-Press the START button to globally activate playback of internal timecode.
+Press the START button to activate playback of internal Timecode.

-Press the STOP button to globally deactivate playback of internal timecode and reset the time index to 00:00:00:00.
+Press the STOP button to deactivate playback of internal Timecode.
+The time index is reset to 00:00:00:00.

 Videomancer does not have a manual pause button.
-Stopping playback sends the timecode value to zero, resetting the phase of all oscillators.
+Stopping playback sends the timecode value to zero, resetting all modulation.
 Use MIDI Timecode if you wish to pause and resume playback.

 Internal BPM Tempo